sillsdev/ptx2pdf/docs/documentation/figures.md

     c is assumed if no number is specified, but required if supplying a number), pc2 means after the next paragraph.
 This is useful if the verse contains poetry.
 [6] Multi-digit numbers may be specified, but little sanity checking is done.
-    The image will be on the same page as the calling verse (or off the page's bottom), even if the notch is partly or fully on the next.
-A negative number (e.g. cr-1) will raise the image and shorten the cut-out, but will not make space above.
+    The image will *always* be on the same page/column as the anchor (normally a verse);  It may occur off the page's bottom, even if the notch is partly or fully on the next.
+A negative number (e.g. cr-1) will raise the image and cut-out, but while this can raise the image into the preceeding paragraph, it  cannot make the cutout begin earlier than the paragraph containing the anchor.
 [7] Since `p` is also interpretable as a media target, `pc` should always be
     used in SFM2 instead.
 [8] Use `b` for bottom alignment, or `c` for explicit central vertical alignment.